BrightABOH/BrightABOH.github.io/_posts/2024-04-30-fiveblogpost.md

 Class 1 (Fraudulent Claims):
 The model's performance is poor for fraudulent claims, with low precision (0.12) and moderate recall (0.46), resulting in a low F1-score (0.19).
 This indicates that it incorrectly identifies many non-fraudulent claims as fraudulent.

+Implication:
+High false positive rates (predicting non-fraudulent claims as fraudulent) can lead to unnecessary investigations and strain on resources.
+Moreover, the model's inability to capture a substantial portion of fraudulent claims (low recall) suggests potential financial risks due to undetected fraudulent activities.

 ### Random forest
 ```python
 import pandas as pd